eolesinski/poliscipy/docs/merging-data.md

 During the reconstruction period there were some Southern states that were part of the United States, but did not have any electoral college votes.
 These states are often shown with zero electoral college votes.
 To represent this on a map using PoliSciPy, you can create a separate category in the colormap to represent these states.
 Despite haveing no electoral votes, you can still include this additional category in the `winning_party` column when merging in the data.
 This will plot the color over the respective state without counting any of thier votes in the final results.
 For more detail on how to plot electoral college maps from the Reconstruction period, see Example 3: Plotting Reconstruction Elections.

 ## Handling merged States

+During some early elections, some states had boundaries that were different from those of today.
+As an example, Masschussets encompassed what is today Maine and Georiga once included both Alabama and Missisippi.